 The helicopter may be maneuvered on the ground using ground handling wheels.
+Ground handling wheels are attached inboard of the landing gear skid tubes forward of the rear struts.
 Recommended tire pressure is 60 psi (4 bar).
 Wheels must be removed for flight.